-As close as we can tell, the Postal Service began receiving letters to Santa Claus more than 100 years ago; however, it was in 1912 when Postmaster General Frank Hitchcock authorized local postmasters to allow postal employees and citizens to respond to the letters — this became known as Operation Santa.
+The Postal Service — then the Post Office Department — began receiving letters to Santa Claus more than 100 years ago.
+In 1912 Postmaster General Frank Hitchcock authorized local Postmasters to allow postal employees and citizens to respond to the letters — a program that eventually became known as Operation Santa.

-In the 1940s, mail volume for Santa increased so much that the Postal Service invited charitable organizations and corporations to participate — providing written responses and small gifts.
+In the 1940s, mail volume for Santa increased so much that the Postal Service invited charitable organizations and corporations to participate by providing written responses and small gifts.

-New York City’s Operation Santa serves as the largest public adoption Post Office in the country.
-A “Big Apple” tradition that has changed very little since the 1940s and one which continues to thrive in the heart of the Manhattan, much to the delight of those who visit the iconic James A. Farley building.
+New York City’s USPS Operation Santa program is the largest in the country.
+It’s a “Big Apple” tradition that has changed very little since the 1940s and one that continues to thrive in the heart of Manhattan, much to the delight of those who visit the iconic James A. Farley building.

-Individuals and organizations will be responsible for paying the postage to mail the gifts to the recipient.
+Customers are responsible for paying the postage to mail the gift to the letter writer.

-Once you pay the postage, the postal clerks will match your box with the letter writer by using an internal numbering system.
+Once the customer pays the postage, the retail associate will match the box with the letter writer by using the code.

 In 2006, national policy guidelines were created regarding the handling and adoption of letters addressed to Santa.
 These guidelines were designed to protect the children who wrote to Santa and mandated that individuals wishing to adopt letters must do so in person, present valid photo identification and fill out a form that includes the list of letters being adopted.

-In 2009, the Postal Service changed the letter adoption process by redacting or blacking out all reference to the child’s address and assigning the letter a number.
-Individuals interested in adopting letters go to the post office, select the letter(s) and sign an official form.
-When the individual has fulfilled the child’s wishes, they return to the same post office with the letter and/or gift for mailing.
-A postal employee weighs the package and the individual pays for the postage, or a Priority Mail Flat Rate box could be used.
-Then a postal employee matches the number on the letter with the child’s address, prints and applies a label to the package and readies it for delivery.
+In 2009, the Postal Service changed the letter adoption process by redacting or blacking out all references to the child’s address and assigning the letter a number.
+Individuals interested in adopting letters go to the Post Office, select the letter(s) and sign an official form.
+When the person has fulfilled the child’s wishes, they return to the same Post Office with the letter and/or gift for mailing.
+A postal employee weighs the package and the individual pays for the postage, or a Priority Mail Flat Rate box can be used.
+Then the postal employee matches the number on the letter with the child’s address, prints and applies a label to the package, and readies it for delivery.
 The individual never has access to the mailing address.